 UPDATE: Gigasheet now supports raw PCAP file analysis!
 Upload a big PCAP and Gigasheet will extract some standard fields from it into a clean sheet.

-Gigasheet allows you to upload and analyze huge csv's and log files (you can request your free account here).
+Gigasheet allows you to upload and analyze huge csv's and log files (you can sign up for a free account here).
 The first step in the process is to convert the PCAP file to CSV format.
 In this example, we use Tshark to export all packets in a 274 MB PCAP file, gigasheet.pcap, into a CSV file.

 The Tshark commands below read the gigasheet.pcap file and extract the packet number, timestamp, source and destination IP addresses, protocol, length, and other OSI-Layer 7 information to the gigasheet-csv.csv file.